-The fun begins with Sylvan’s Engineering programs in the El Paso region.
+With Sylvan’s Engineering programs in the El Paso region, learning is fun and exciting!
 Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
-Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
+Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
 Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.

 An Education Designed for the 21st Century

-It’s no secret that Sylvan’s Engineering courses in the El Paso region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
-Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼
+In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the El Paso region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
+Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼

-Our Engineering programs in the El Paso region include:
+Sylvan’s Engineering programs in the El Paso region provide:

 - Fun, hands-on activities that include building bridges using K’NEX® pieces and designing machines using LEGO® bricks.